Home

 March 2023: Congrats to Alex for receiving the Honorable Mention on his NSF GRFP application!

-March 2023: New preprint out: Machine Learning for Uncovering Biological Insights in Spatial Transcriptomics Data
+March 2023: New preprint out: Machine Learning for Uncovering Biological Insights in Spatial Transcriptomics Data.

-March 2023: osNMF software released!
+March 2023: New software released: https://github.com/abbasilab/osNMF

 March 2023: New preprint on unsupervised pattern discovery in large-scale spatial gene expression datasets.